VISIT Saint Emilion :

-What is tricky about most wines in the Bordeaux region is that they vary in taste from house to house, based on differential grape blends, materials used during aging, and the very unique distinction of terroir (environmental factors such as soil and climate).
-Around Saint Emilion you find lots of gravel, sand, limestone, and clay which can add different mineral or earthiness to the grapes.
+What is tricky about most wines in the Bordeaux region is that they vary in taste from house to house, based on different grape blends, materials used during aging, and the very unique distinction of terroir (environmental factors such as soil and climate).
+Around Saint Emilion you find lots of gravel, sand, limestone, and a special blue clay which can add different mineral or earthiness to the grapes.
 Merlot is the main grape variety, but you will see the subtle richness this grape gives to local wines versus the typical Australian or American wine.

 If you can, take a hotel and enjoy tasting the many wines and discussing the viniculture with the shopkeepers.
 Many shops are owned by a certain chateau and are great at promoting their wines, but are equally keen on helping you discover your own favorite.
 My recent visit brought me to Australian cavist Craig Stanford of Bordeaux Classique who introduced us to the 2012 Tour de Seme from Chateau Milens.
 This was a great example of what I find to be the perfect, classic, light and red-fruity wine from the Saint Emilion AOC.